sparshsah/foggy-ml/README.md

 and implement a recursive forward propagation.
-In the same spirit, we do a lot of sometimes-redundant type checking and assertions, which tend to be slow, often 10-100x slower than even our non-vectorized calculations.
+In the same spirit, we do a lot of sometimes-redundant type checking and assertions, which tend to be slow, often 10-100x slower than even our own most naive non-vectorized calculations.
 However, they (we hope) make things easier to visualize and reason about, which is the whole point of a project like this.
 It's not like our code would be a viable